Skip to Content

 A pellet stove relies on the use of burning wood pellets.
 How often your pellet stove needs to be refilled will depend on how often you use it!
 A 40lbs bag of pellets can burn for approximately 24 hours.

 If you don’t burn your pellets continuously, expect them to last longer.
-Heat settings can also have an impact on how soon your wood pellets burn away.
+Heat settings can also impact how soon your wood pellets burn away.
 For longer winters or hotter fires, buy your wood pellets in bulk: it’s cheaper, and wood pellets can’t (and won’t) go “off” when stored right.

 Can you burn anything in a pellet stove?

 No!
 Pellet stoves and their parts have been manufactured to burn and filter wood pellets.
-The safety rating and manufacturing guarantee apply only to the product when it’s used according to the original instructions – and this means, using only wooden pellets in a wood pellet stove!
+The safety rating and manufacturing guarantee apply only to the product when it’s used according to the original instructions – and this means using only wooden pellets in a wood pellet stove!
+Other materials can be a fire risk and produce harmful chemicals when burning away.

 How fast do wood pellets burn away?